Astro5hed/AstroStacker-Pro-PUBLIC/README.md

 ## Built On

-AstroStacker Pro is a front-end that runs [Siril](https://siril.org/) for the actual stacking work, with several additional tools adapted or ported from real, published PixInsight and Siril scripts:
+AstroStacker Pro is a front-end that runs [Siril](https://siril.org/) for the actual stacking work, with many processing tools, and several additional tools adapted or ported from real, published PixInsight and Siril scripts:

 - **Dark Structure Enhance** — ported from the real DarkStructureEnhance script by